Enriching continuous Lagrange finite element approximation spaces using neural networks: Prior construction using parametric PINNs

-\begin{remark} Note that this level-set function can be used in a few different ways, firstly to generate a sample of points in $\Omega$, as shown in \cref{sec:PINNs_parametric_PDE}, and secondly to impose boundary conditions.
+where $\varphi$ and $w_\theta$ are, respectively, the level-set function and a neural network as defined in \cref{sec:PINNs_parametric_PDE}.
+Thus $u_{\theta}$ will automatically satisfy the boundary conditions, since $u_{\theta}(\bm{x},\bm{\mu}) = g(\bm{x},\bm{\mu})$ for all $\bm{x} \in \partial \Omega$ and $\bm{\mu} \in \mathcal{M}$.
+Note that this level-set function can be used in a few different ways, firstly to generate a sample of points in $\Omega$, as shown in \cref{sec:PINNs_parametric_PDE}, and secondly to impose boundary conditions.
 However, to use it directly in the formulation of the prior, it will require a certain regularity.
-For example, the signed distance function is not a good candidate. \end{remark}
+For example the signed distance function is not a good candidate. \RTwo{Similar methods to impose boundary conditions exist for Robin and Neumann conditions; see~\cite{Sukumar_2022}.}

 In this case, only the residual and data loss functions are minimized, and the minimization problem~\eqref{eq:minimization_problem} becomes

 with $\omega_r$ and $\omega_\text{data}$ some weights to balance the terms of the loss function.